In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 - 21 different coffee presets which can be personalised via the Melitta connect App.

-- Produces a huge range of coffee shop favourites including Café Crème, Espresso coffee & Latte Macchiato.
+- Produces a huge range of coffee shop favourites including Café Crème, Espresso & Latte Macchiato.

 - Patented tech including “best aroma system plus”, “Intense Aroma” and “Whisper Grinder”.